CiscoDevNet/csmp-agent-lib/README.md

 ## Overview
 CoAP Simple Management Protocol (CSMP) is a device lifecycle management protocol optimized for resource constrained devices deployed within large-scale, bandwidth constrained IoT networks.

+There are multiple target platforms supported by using OSAL (Operating System Abstraction Layer).
+The repository provides Linux and FreeRTOS support.
+FreeRTOS initialised as a submodule and it is built with POSIX port.

 These instructions describe the build/run process for a C implementation of a sample CSMP Agent which incorporates the Cisco CSMP library `csmp-agent-lib`.

 ## Building The CSMP Agent Sample and CSMP Agent Library

 These instructions have been verified to work on Ubuntu 20.10 Desktop 64bit (RPi4 build and target platform).
+FreeRTOS platform uses port of POSIX OS API.

 It is assumed a snapshot of the CSMP agent's source repository has been acquired and placed on the build platform via Github repository https://github.com/CiscoDevNet/csmp-agent-lib.